 Apart from parameters which define the usability of website, speed is the most important.
 A website made from the most advance technology and framework and with the most intuitive interface will be of no use if its loading time is like a moving snail.

-This is not an existential speed but it only exists in the mind of the user.
-A fast website can look slow and a slow web site can look fast with some clever changes.
-A classic example of this is placing of the <script> tag in the html file.
-Paced it before the “body” tag and then it will be loaded before “body” part begins to execute and place it in the end and website structure will load first and then the functionality.
+Perceived website speed This is not an existential speed but it only exists in the mind of the user.
+A fast website can look slow and a slow website can look fast with some clever changes.
+A classic example of this is placing the <script> tag in the HTML file.
+Paced it before the “body” tag and then it will be loaded before the “body” part begins to execute and place it in the end and the website structure will load first and then the functionality.

 After taking care of speed let’s take care of optimizing the code now.

-Majority of developers have hard time with CSS.
-They spend more time tinkering with it then they spend on any other part of the website.
+Majority of developers have a hard time with CSS.
+They spend more time tinkering with it than they spend on any other part of the website.
 Unused CSS code only adds bytes to your website size.
-So, if you want to optimize then CSS is the good place to start.
+So, if you want to optimize then CSS is a good place to start.

-• Take care of the properties like box-shadow, they take longer to render and make the loading slow.
-Mobile devices can feel the significant delay.
+Take care of the properties like box-shadow, they take longer to render and make the loading slow.
+Mobile devices can feel a significant delay.

 Again, the customers on mobile can feel the significant lag in loading speed.
 And if you rely on plug-ins to get your work done then it can be bad because chances are that two plug-ins may not complement each other properly and will make the site unnecessarily heavy.
 Below are some steps to take care of the JS.

-• Always add JS file after the end of the body tag so that HTML and CSS can be loaded.
+Always add a JS file after the end of the body tag so that HTML and CSS can be loaded.

-Images can contribute to the lack in loading speed as much as JS and CSS.
-The higher the resolution of the pic the slower the website will be and with retina display and sites like unsplash and stocksnap high resolution pictures are available and developers are using them without compressing.
-Just because screen has the capacity to display doesn’t mean that that problem is solved.
+Images can contribute to the lack of loading speed as much as JS and CSS.
+The higher the resolution of the pic the slower the website will be and with retina display and sites like Unsplash and stock snap high resolution pictures are available and developers are using them without compressing.
+Just because the screen has the capacity to display doesn’t mean that that problem is solved.
 Variables like GPU and bandwidth still control the equation.
-Here are few things which you can do with the images.
+Here are a few things which you can do with the images.

-Crop the image to necessary size.
+Crop the image to the necessary size.
 Sizes like 3730x2100px are totally unnecessary.

-With the limited bandwidth and GPU consumption ever bit counts on the internet.
+With the limited bandwidth and GPU consumption every bit counts on the internet.
 A little more conscious effort from the web developer can make the experience of the customer much more enjoyable.